crenshaw-dev/cville-airbnbs/README.md

 * Make it easy to swap in a different city.
 This would mean making the 2023_approved.csv file optional and more general.
   Maybe the approval status should be added by a separate script.
 * Make the script handle missing CSVs more gracefully.
 Right now the script fails if CSV isn't present.
+* Get date of most recent review, so we have a sense of whether the listing is active.
+* Note in data whether the listing falls in a zoning area that requires registration.
+(This may be difficult if we don't have GIS data for the new zoning areas yet.)
+* Generate a human-readable report from the data.
+* Add arbitrary "notes" column.
+* Generate a report describing single addresses with multiple listings.